dboddie-canonical-work/disgorged-docs/glossary.rst

 core18
 ~~~~~~

 *core18* is a base snap built from `Ubuntu 18.04 LTS <http://releases.ubuntu.com/18.04/>`__.
 It’s the current standard base for snap building and is the recommended base for the majority of snaps.
-It’s what the `snapcraft init <snapcraft-overview.md#glossary-creating-snapcraft>`__ command includes when generating a new project’s template *snapcraft.yaml* .
+It’s what the :ref:`snapcraft init <snapcraft-overview-creating-snapcraft>` command includes when generating a new project’s template *snapcraft.yaml* .

 See :ref:`Base snaps <base-snaps>` for more details.